top of page

 everywhere you look.

-Once seated, you can see the steaks being cooked over hot coals.
-They are topped with a massive dose of coarse salt, which is then scraped off before serving (the steaks are not salty; it is just a secret to get the best out of them).
+Once you are seated, you can observe the steaks being grilled over hot coals.
+They are generously coated with coarse salt, which is scraped off before serving.
+This technique is a secret to enhance the flavour of the steaks without making them overly salty.

-Getting the thick slab of beef to just above rare takes about fifteen to twenty minutes, which is the only way you can have your steak at Casa Julian.
-This steak (the chuleton de buey for two from old dairy cows) is the only main dish on the menu.
-Don't think of asking for it to be well done, as you may end up on the grill!
+Cooking a thick slab of beef to just above rare takes about 15 to 20 minutes, and this is the only way to enjoy your steak at Casa Julian.
+The main dish on the menu is the “chuleton de buey” for two, which comes from older dairy cows.
+Don’t even think about asking for it to be well done, or you might just find yourself on the grill!

-We then ordered a bottle of @bodegaslahorra La Horra Corimbo 2015 and a @vinedosdelcontino Contino 2016 and selected our starters from the specials and standard menus.
+We then ordered a bottle of @bodegaslahorra La Horra Corimbo 2015 and a bottle of @vinedosdelcontino Contino 2016, and selected our starters from the specials and standard menus.

 We started with a Contino 2016.